dblock5/configure-ad/README.md

 </p>
 <p>
-Then, I created Organizational Units (_ADMINS and _EMPLOYEES) within active directory and created an employee and an Admin account.
-I then used Powershell and ran a script that created new accounts on active directory.
-Then I logged in to the client virtual machine as one of the accounts I created.
+Then, I created Organizational Units (_ADMINS and _EMPLOYEES) within active directory and created an employee and an admin account.
+Then I used Powershell and ran a script that created new accounts on active directory.
+Finally, I logged into the client virtual machine as one of the accounts I created.
 </p>
 <br />